facebook/react-native/docs/NativeComponentsAndroid.md

 module.exports = requireNativeComponent('RCTImageView', iface);
 ```

 `requireNativeComponent` commonly takes two parameters, the first is the name of the native view and the second is an object that describes the component interface.
 The component interface should declare a friendly `name` for use in debug messages and must declare the `propTypes` reflected by the Native View.
 The `propTypes` are used for checking the validity of a user's use of the native view.
+Note that if you need your JavaScript component to do more than just specify a name and propTypes, like do custom event handling, you can wrap the native component in a normal react component.
+In that case, you want to pass in the wrapper component instead of `iface` to `requireNativeComponent`.
+This is illustrated in the `MyCustomView` example below.

 # Events